Teena61850/Pixel-Ninjas/README.md

 ## Method 1: Open Directly

 1. Clone or download the repository.
-2. Open the `index.html` file in a modern web browser.
+2. Open the `Neon Orb Frenzy.html` file in a modern web browser.

 ## Method 2: Run on Local Server